Purpose

 "A Rendered Impression across all display marketing channels is the measurement of responses from an ad delivery system to an ad request from the user's browser, which is filtered for invalid traffic and is recorded at a point as late as possible in the process of delivery of the creative material to the user's browser.
 The ad must be loaded and at minimum begin to render in order to count it as a valid rendered impression."

-In response to the ad tags being requested by a user, the Flashtalking ad server platform selects, then delivers the ad content (or third party tag) to the user that will lead to the rendering of the advertisement.
-This initial response to an ad tag firing is tracked as Ads Requested based on a "count on decision" methodology.
-For valid Impressions Rendered, Flashtalking utilizes a client-initiated "count on render" ad measurement methodology, in which an ad impression is counted once the ad has begun to “paint on the page.”
+In response to a user request for ad tags, the ad server platform selects and delivers the ad content (or third-party tag) that will render the advertisement.
+This initial response to an ad tag firing is tracked as "Ads Requested" using a "count on decision" methodology.
+For valid Impressions Rendered, we utilize a client-initiated "count on render" ad measurement methodology, in which an ad impression is counted once the ad has begun to “paint on the page.”
 The delivery and measurement of the ad content is JavaScript-dependent.

 Where JavaScript is not available, a fallback image is delivered by way of the <NOSCRIPT> construct.
-The image is returned by the ad call so it is counted as an Ad Requested on the decision, but since JavaScript is not available, rendering cannot be measured.
+The image is returned by the ad call, so it is counted as an Ad Requested on the decision, but since JavaScript is not available, rendering cannot be measured.

-After a video ad tag is initially fired, the request is tracked as Ads Requested based on a "count on download" methodology.
-Subsequently, an Impression for a Video ad served through VAST is counted after the creative is post-buffer and has begun to play.
-Flashtalking provisions the player to fire an Ad Rendered event pixel after the player declares a “Video Start.”
+After a video ad tag is initially fired, the request is tracked as "Ads Requested" using a "count on download" methodology.
+Subsequently, an Impression for a Video ad served through VAST is counted once the creative has post-buffered and begun to play.
+We provision the player to fire an Ad Rendered event pixel after the player declares a “Video Start.”

-Flashtalking tracks all ads independently, including ads associated with “Companion” campaigns.
+We track all ads independently, including ads associated with “Companion” campaigns.
 All Video Ads go through the same GIVT checks as Display Ads.
 Protected Video Impressions in CTV go through Protected’s GIVT and SIVT procedures.
 Video duration quartiles are not currently MRC-accredited.

 Caching

-In cases where the creative is not capable of displaying, for example, due to an out of date browser, an alt image is served instead.
+In cases where the creative is not capable of displaying, for example, due to an out-of-date browser, an alt image is served instead.

 All measured impressions are census-based and not sampled.

-Pre-fetch and Pre-rendering
+Pre-fetch and pre-rendering

-Recognized Limitations
+Recognized limitations

 Pop-up blockers